gioblu/PJON/interfaces/README.md

 #### What is an interface?
-PJON uses interfaces to agnostically reach low level methods, abstracting all architecture/hardware related stuff and enhancing portability.
+PJON uses interfaces to agnostically reach low level methods using the preprocessor, abstracting all architecture related stuff and enhancing portability with no additional memory consumption.
 An interface is simply a file containing a set of macros pointing to the necessary methods.
-This part of the PJON framework enables users to easily get PJON running on virtually every device able to execute a compiled C++ program.
+Interfaces provide users with an easy way to get PJON running on virtually every device able to execute a compiled C++ program, compiling a simple list of method definitions:

 #### Input-Output interfaces
 - `PJON_IO_ANALOG_READ` like `analogRead`, it receives 1 parameter, the pin to read